This article was updated on September 24, 2022.

 - If you manage more than one business, the Manage locations page will open.

 - Click on the name of the business.

-- In the popup window, add the email address of the new owner/admin.
+- In the next dialogue, add the email address of the new owner/admin.
 It should be an email account that is connected to Google.
-Select “Owner” in the drop-down menu and click “Invite.”
+Select “Owner” in the bullet selection menu and click “Invite.”

 - All Done!
-The new owner/admin should receive an email from Google My Business indicating there is a request to add them as an “Owner” to the Google My Business account.
+The new owner/admin should receive an email from Google Business indicating there is a request to add them as an “Owner” to the Google Business Profile account.